techworkersco/twc-site-nl/content/resources/long-term-illness/index.en.md

 lastmod: "2026-04-04"
 description: "Navigating long-term illness in the Netherlands.
 What are your rights, obligations, and how does this whole thing work?"
 tags: ["rights"]
-feature: "feature.jpg"
+feature: "feature.png"
-featureAlt: "A person lays ill on a couch covered with a blanket, with glasses of water and pills on a side table.
+featureAlt: "A person consults a doctor across a table.
 Image by Kaboom on Pexels."
 ---

 All things long-term illness (*langdurige ziekte*) in the Netherlands are covered by the [*Ziektewet*](https://wetten.overheid.nl/BWBR0001888/2026-01-01/0).